The Ultimate Guide to Safe and Unsafe Human Foods for Dogs and Puppies

 Proteins

-Chicken is a great way to add lead protein to your dog's diet, which means it's easily digestible and mellow on their stomach.
+White fish is a great way to add lead protein to your dog's diet, which means it's easily digestible and mellow on their stomach.
 It's also a great source of amino acids, which helps dogs to rebuild and repair muscle while helping them to feel energetic.
-These are a few of the reasons chicken is such a common ingredient in commercial dog food.
+These are a few of the reasons white fish is such a common ingredient in commercial dog food.

-If you're preparing chicken for your dog, make sure it's cooked thoroughly to eliminate the risk of salmonella.
-You have many different options on how to prepare the chicken, though.
-Baked, boiled, or grilled chicken are all safe for dogs to eat, provided they're cooked without spices.
+If you're preparing white fish for your dog, make sure it's cooked thoroughly to eliminate the risk of harmful bacteria being consumed by your pet.
+You have many different options on how to prepare the white fish, though.
+Baked, boiled, or grilled white fish are all safe for dogs to eat, provided they're cooked without spices.
 Remember to remove all bones before serving this healthy, delicious dish!

 Protein is just the beginning of all the healthy goodness eggs can bring to your dog's diet.
 They also contribute Vitamins A, D, E, and B12 as well as riboflavin and folate.
 Eggs are also one of the best sources for essential fatty acids, which help keep your dog's skin and fur healthy and shiny.

-Preparing eggs for your pup is similar to turkey or chicken.
+Preparing eggs for your pup is similar to white fish.
 Make sure they're well-cooked with no seasoning.
 Beyond that, use your imagination!

 Last but not least, fish is one of the best safe human foods for dogs.
 It's got all of the Vitamins D and B12 and protein of the other items on our list.
 Fish is also an excellent source of omega-3 fatty acids, which is not only good for your dog's skin and fur but also helps to reduce inflammation and promote a healthy heart.